djeada/Git-Notes/notes/03_making_changes.md

 git commit -m "Added new feature to enhance user interface"
 ```

+A clear commit message is essential for maintaining a readable and understandable project history, especially when collaborating with others.

 II. **Push Your Commits to a Remote Repository (like GitHub):**

 After committing your changes locally, you often need to push them to a remote repository to share them with others or back them up.
 Use the `git push` command to accomplish this.